 Sterile Packaging: Validation Powered By PM’s

-To ensure sterile packaging, quality and performance of the machinery is vital.
-Medical device makers, as well as pharmaceutical companies require packaging machinery that has the embedded mechanisms that can create a seal that conforms to the serious nature of sterile packaging.
-However this equipment is only as good as the process set-points that were developed during the validation of the equipment, and just as important the way in which the machinery is maintained.
+To ensure sterile packaging, quality and performance of the machinery are vital.
+Medical device makers, as well as pharmaceutical companies, require packaging machinery that has the mechanisms that can create a seal that conforms to the serious nature of sterile packaging.
+However, this equipment is only as good as the process set-points that were developed during the validation of the equipment, and just as important the way in which the machinery is maintained.
 As we said in the 90’s “Garbage in Garbage out” in short your equipment will only create a quality seal based on the type and condition of the equipment that created the seal.

-Critical machinery must be regularly inspected to insure all key systems and components are operating correctly.
+Critical machinery must be regularly inspected to ensure all key systems and components are operating correctly.
 A strong preventive maintenance plan will:

 - Decrease chances of equipment downtime